 Normally coined as simple carbs, whole carbs are non-processed foods containing natural fiber.
 Fruits, vegetables, legumes, whole grains, and non-fried potatoes are whole/simple carbs.
 Refined carbs, formally known as complex carbs, are processed and full of processed sugar.
 These are the foods made of every -crose in the books.
 Sodas, fruit juices, candy, pastries, and, yes, most holiday treats are considered refined/complex carbs.

-Lucky for all you Playa babes and bros, every Playa Bowl is made of whole/simple carbs (minus the Nutella, but cheat meals are just as important to your regime)!
+Lucky for the Playa Fam, every Playa Bowl is made of whole/simple carbs (minus the Nutella, but cheat meals are just as important to your regime)!
 Playa bowls are made of fruit, whole grains, and contain lots of protein and healthy fats if you add protein powder, peanut butter, almond butter or seeds.
 If you’re looking for a sweet tasting snack or meal that will maintain that healthy resolution, eat that Pura Vida!
 The key to a healthy diet is finding the right balance of proteins, healthy fats, and whole carbohydrates for you.

 Create Mini Goals To Achieve